Hny0305Lin/fork_orangemix/README.md

 This repository shares various Merge models that can be used with StableDiffusionWebui:Automatic1111 and others.

 Maintain a repository for the following purposes.
 1. to provide easy access to models commonly used in the Japanese community.
-Model names are named after Cookbook precedents.
 2. As a place to upload my merge models when I feel like it.

 <img src="https://i.imgur.com/VZg0LqQ.png"  width="1000" height="">